foundryvtt-dcc/xcc/README.md

 # XCrawl Classics System
 This is a work-in-progress Foundry VTT module that modifies the DCC game system so it supports the Xcrawl Classics ruleset.
 Most of the module intended functionality is already implemented and it can be used together with the xcc-core-book module to fully enjoy XCrawl in Foundry VTT.

-# What is missing?
-* ~~Importing characters from the Purple Sorcerer website is not yet supported,~~ Purple Sorcerer import is now supported!
+Importing Plain Text characters from the Purple Sorcer is now supported.

+# Limitations
 * The module doesn't yet work properly without the xcc-core-book module,
-* Mojo is based on (and requires enabling) the DCC System Fleeting Luck setting,
+* Mojo is simply reskinned DCC System Fleeting Luck (it is forced on)
-* The beta-testing is in progress, so bugs and frequent patches are to be expected.

 # For developers
 * Create PRs, and then merge to main